-of the other rows corresponds to full-time work.
+60These figures are calculated as 100 minus the entries in the "Remainder" row of each column, since each of the other rows corresponds to full-time work.

-&lt;sup>56Table B14 in Appendix B shows ability sorting for all five dimensions of ability across the baseline and counterfactuals 1 and 2.
+61Table B14 in Appendix B shows ability sorting for all five dimensions of ability across the baseline and counterfactuals 1 and 2.